kestra-io/docs/content/docs/index.md

 Kestra is a universal open-source orchestrator that makes both **scheduled** and **event-driven workflows** easy.
 By bringing Infrastructure as Code best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them with confidence.

 In just a few lines of code, you can [create a flow](./05.developer-guide/01.flow.md) directly from the UI.
 Thanks to the declarative YAML interface for defining orchestration logic, business stakeholders can participate in the workflow creation process.
-Instead of making orchestration an engineering-only endeavor, Kestra offers a versatile set of language-agnostic developer tools while simultaneously providing an intuitive user interface tailored for business professionals.
+Kestra offers a versatile set of language-agnostic developer tools while simultaneously providing an intuitive user interface tailored for business professionals.
 The YAML definition gets automatically adjusted any time you make changes to a workflow from the UI or via an API call.
-Therefore, Kestra's orchestration logic is always managed declaratively in code, even if some workflow components are modified in other ways (UI, CI/CD, Terraform, API call).
+Therefore, the orchestration logic is always managed declaratively in code, even if some workflow components are modified in other ways (UI, CI/CD, Terraform, API calls).

 ![Adding new tasks in the UI](https://kestra.io/adding-tasks.gif)

 ---

-## Design Principles
+## Product Principles

 **Simple is better than complex**: you can build your first scheduled workflow in less than 5 minutes from the UI without even having to think about managing local environments, infrastructure, deployments or CI/CD.
 Simplicity scales, complexity fails.
 We believe that, in the long run, a simple orchestration API is less likely to fail than convoluted client-side orchestration tied to a single programming language.